the-anna-project/annad/doc/development/makefile.md

 make use of the following targets.

 ### all
-This is the best to start with.
-The target fetches dependencies like `goget` and compiles the binaries like `annad` and `annactl`.
+This target starts code generation and compiles binaries like `annad` and `annactl`.
 ```
 make all
 ```

 The `all` target is the default target.
-So the following is shorter and also valid.
+So the following is shorter and also valid once the project is set up using `make setup`.
 ```
 make
 ```